mariabarkouzou/SCWAD/README.md

 -When you open this application you will see a microphone button on bottom right corner.

--You can connect your microphone with this application and energise Alan by saying:
+-You can connect your microphone with this application and energise Alan by saying with a clear voice:

 "Hello Alan!"